garfix/nli-go/doc/manual/knowledge-engineer/sorts.md

 The `entity` is used for one-anaphora.
 Once the sort is known, the system needs to know which relation belongs to it.
 This relation is added to the relational representation of the sentence.

+## go:isa()

+The predicate `go:isa()` can be used to determine if entity E has sort S, either directly, or indirectly.

+## Each id has a sort

+Each id, commonly an integer, is a unique identifier, but only within its own sort.
+Therefore the sort is added to the id, on creation.

+Hence it is also possible to determine the sort from a given id.